Driven by patients,

 The Anticancer Fund is a Belgian non-profit organisation with an international scope.
 We depend fully on donations and private funding to finance our work.

 We believe in the power of science to find solutions for cancer patients.
+We invest in clinical trials for more and better treatments.
+Because cancer patients deserve optimal treatment.

 We invest in the most promising research to make measurable progress in the fight against cancer.